saippuakauppias/git-backup-tool/README.md

 Generate [SSH key](https://help.github.com/articles/generating-ssh-keys) in server for your repositories hoster (github, bitbucket).

-And add this command in crontab:
+Run manually for test errors and add this command in crontab:

     /path/to/git_backup_tool/backup_mysql.py --config=/path/to/mysql_config.ini